RicardoAzuul/code-institute-ms4-fullstack/README.md

 2. Adding debugging statements to the code for updating the quantity, both the jQuery that triggers the form submit as the actual Python code for the view.
 3. I discovered that sometimes the Python code would not run, while the jQuery code would always run.
 4. I also noticed that in the VS Code console there would be an error if the Python code did run: Broken pipe from ('127.0.0.1', 62554)
+5. While troubleshooting, I realized that the product_details page handled submitting the form differently: on this page it was just a button to submit the form.
+Adding this to cart.html worked all the time, while using jQuery did not.
+6. I replaced the <a href> with a submit button, applied some CSS and adjusting the quantity in the cart now works.

 ### Problems